-Whether you’re a staff of one or managing a team of contractors and/or employees, being a great leader is essential to the success of your business.
-Contrary to the popular idiom, great leaders can, in fact, be made.
+Whether you’re a staff of one or managing a team of contractors or employees, being a great leader is essential to the success of your business.
+Contrary to the popular idiom, great leaders can be made.
 According to research from Leadership Quarterly, 74% of what it takes to be a great leader is learned behaviors.
 To develop your leadership skills, drop these five habits.

 Focusing on Short-Term